 SUCCESSFUL APPLICANTS ARE:

-Compelling– artistically strong in concept and execution, compelling to a diverse audience, and actively seeking to engage the public.
+Compelling– artistically strong in concept and execution, compelling to a diverse audience, and actively seeking to engage employees.

 Relevant– responsive to, and engaging with, diverse audiences, themes, and ideas.
-Public engagement is a central consideration for all proposals, so please make sure to demonstrate how your project engages a diverse audience.
+Process and engagement are central considerations for all proposals, so please make sure to demonstrate how your project engages a diverse audience.

-All applications to the Expressions program are reviewed by an independent panel based on relevance, viability, community engagement, and creative merit.
+All applications to this program are reviewed by an independent panel based on relevance, viability, community engagement, and creative merit.

-Expressions panelists is made up of art curators, professional artists, and arts administrators, as well as representatives from Amazon's art programs.Materials required for submission include:
+The panel is made up of art curators, professional artists, and arts administrators, as well as representatives from the client's art programs.Materials required for submission include:

 - Artist Bio, 400 words or less